MGFA Research Grant Recipients

-Clinician and scientist investigators are engaged in groundbreaking myasthenia research all over the world.
-The MGFA funds promising research studies and clinical trials to discover potential new treatments and methods of living a better quality of life with MG.
-Here are some of the latest research funding grant recipients.
+Clinician and scientist investigators are engaged in groundbreaking myasthenia gravis research all over the world.
+Through our grant program, the MGFA funds promising research to discover potential new treatments and ways to improve quality of life for those with MG.
+Our grant recipients represent both top and emerging researchers.

 2024 MGFA Research Grant Recipients